timjhh/WebScraping/README.md

 For multiple transcript selection, you can select individual episodes:
 - _Control+Click separated elements_

-Or batch select a group of elements:
+Or batch select a group of elements by first selecting a top element, then:
 - **Windows**: _Shift+Click a bottom element_
 - **Mac / OS X**: _Command+Click a bottom element_